 Holtec Decommissioning International (HDI) is a wholly owned subsidiary of Holtec International headquartered at the Krishna P. Singh Technology Campus, Camden, NJ.
-HDI functions as the licensed operator for Holtec owned nuclear power plants.
-HDI provides the licensee oversight of Comprehensive Decommissioning International (CDI), Holtec and SNC-Lavalin’s jointly owned decommissioning general contractor.
+HDI functions as the licensed operator for Holtec owned nuclear power plants and provides the licensee oversight of the decommissioning work that is performed.
 HDI additionally, manages the decommissioning trust fund and other owner interests, such as licensing strategy, insurance, land and government interface.

 Site Vice President, Oyster Creek Nuclear Generating Station

 Jeff Dostal was named Site Vice President for Holtec Decommissioning International upon finalization of the sale of Oyster Creek Nuclear Generating Station to Holtec in July of 2019.
 He is responsible for the safe and efficient operation of spent fuel storage systems as well as decommissioning efforts.
 Prior to this, Jeff was the Director of Site Decommissioning / Plant Manager under Exelon Nuclear.
 He was responsible for the development of the decommissioning management model, regulatory submittals, and ensuring the plant’s safe operation while coordinating an efficient transition into decommissioning.

 Prior to Jeff joining decommissioning efforts he was the site Plant Manager, responsible for the day to day safe and efficient plant operation including as well as maintenance, work and outage management, radiation protection, chemistry, industrial safety and human performance, as well as performance of the plants supporting facilities.